Existentio/diagrams/README.md

 # diagrams
-Representation of a few *ML diagrams
+Representation of a few *ML standard and custom diagrams